 Winner of several National and International awards, achieving fame and recognition on the basis of hardwork in true Independent form, A unique personality is the guest for our first blog Interview.
-Beginning like any child who goes to school and later graduates, he transformed himself into something which people can hardly imagine.
+Beginning like any child who goes to school and later graduates, he transformed himself into something which people could hardly imagine.
 As an Independent artist who never relied on commercial/professional medium, he carved his own way into the world of Animation, VFX, short films with his utmost conviction and dedication.
 We are talking about Mr. Varun Mehta who has recently been featured on Wikipedia which is quite a thing for an Independent Filmmaker.
 Mehta is known for his animated films like ‘The Unknown World’ and ‘Save Trees’ and also his science fiction film ‘The Wonder Stone’.
-This year, he will step again into the field of Science Fiction with the sequel of The Wonder Stone that is ‘The Rise of The Wonder Stone’.
 Also one of his films has been selected into the International Nature Film Festival in Godollo, Hungary.
 We spoke to Varun about length on this achievements and his future plans.
 Below are the excerpts of the Interview.

 First of all many congratulations on your film being selected in Hungary’s Festival.
 Please elaborate on that?